LGBT school board proclamation draws controversy

 Other parents sent letters to the school board and voiced support for the proclamation.

-“I’m a minority in that lobby and I’m a minority in life and it feels very apparent tonight,” said one woman.
-“The proclamation proposed is a step in the right direction and I applaud you.”
+"I'm a minority in that lobby and I'm a minority in life and it feels very apparent tonight," one woman said.
+"The proclamation proposed is a step in the right direction and I applaud you."

-“As a parent in this district, I fully support this proclamation,” said another mother.
+"As a parent in this district, I fully support this proclamation," another mother said.

 Board members did not vote for the proclamation specific to the LGBT community as some hoped.